Leslie Banks

-Leslie James Banks CBE (9 June 1890 – 21 April 1952) was an English stage and screen actor, director and producer, now best remembered for playing gruff, menacing characters in black-and-white films of the 1930s and 1940s, but also the Chorus in Laurence Olivier's wartime version of Henry V.
+Leslie James Banks (9 June 1890 – 21 April 1952) was an English stage and screen actor, director and producer, now best remembered as Count Zaroff in The Most Dangerous Game (1932) and the star of Alfred Hitchcock's original version of The Man Who Knew Too Much (1934).

 Early life and career

 Leslie Banks was born in West Derby, Liverpool, Lancashire, to George and Emily (née Dalby) Banks.
 He attended school at Glenalmond College in Scotland, and later studied at Keble College, Oxford with the intention of becoming a parson, but decided against this.

 He joined Frank Benson's company, and made his acting debut in October 1911 at the town hall in Brechin, playing Old Gobbo in The Merchant of Venice.
 He then toured the United States and Canada with Henry V. Esmond and Eva Moore in 1912 and 1913.
 Returning to London, he appeared for the first time on the West End stage at the Vaudeville Theatre on 5 May 1914, as Lord Murdon in The Dangerous Age.

 During the First World War he served with the Essex Regiment.
 He received injuries that left his face partially scarred and paralysed.
 In his acting career he would use this injury to good effect, by showing the unblemished side of his face when playing comedy or romance and the scarred, paralysed side of his face when playing drama or tragedy.
 After the war, Banks joined the Birmingham Repertory Theatre.
 He returned to London in 1921, and established himself as a leading dramatic actor and West End star known for his powerful yet restrained performances.

 Working in both London and New York City, he gained prominence on both sides of the Atlantic, and it was when he was in New York that Kenneth Macgowan persuaded him to go to Hollywood and make his first credited movie debut there in The Most Dangerous Game in 1932.